stevegt/promisebase/x/layers.md

 The hashkv layer sits directly above the KV layer.
 Its main functions are to expose an io.Reader/io.Writer interface that computes a content hash upon writing and to store data as content-addressable blocks.
-It encapsulates low-level file handling such as header management, temporary file usage, and atomic renaming.
+It encapsulates low–level file handling such as header management, temporary file usage, and atomic renaming.
 It serves as an adapter between high-level domain logic and the raw KV operations.